 Black hat SEO.

-Not only does this go against policies, but it is often done using software.
+Not only does this go against policies, but it is commonly done using software.
 The problem is, this is what those people claiming guaranteed results for a low cost do.
 They use software to achieve their end goal.
 For example, acquiring hundreds of spammy links within 24hrs and so forth.

 These unethical tactics mean only one thing for your business, and that’s a penalty from the search engines.
-A penalty ultimately means bad news for your business as you’ll find either your rankings drop in a huge way, or if you’re really unlucky, deindexing – meaning you no longer feature within the search results.
+A penalty ultimately means bad news for your business as you’ll find either your rankings drop in a huge way, or if you’re unlucky, deindexing – meaning you no longer feature within the search results.
 Of course, this doesn’t bother the individuals carrying out these tactics as their business model is based on getting a one-time fee per client.
 They’re not looking at building business relationships.

-Our advice would be if it seems to good to be true, don’t do it.
+Our advice would be if it seems too good to be true, don’t do it.
 It’s certainly not worth the risk when it comes to having that big of an impact on your business.